jancarloviray/graphql-react-starter/README.md

 # Compiles and minifies both api and client into ./dist
 make build

 # Next, compress and copy the entire ./dist to a proper server.
-# You do not need to copy anything else from the repository.
+You do not need
+# to copy anything else from the repository.

 # Run the client. `http-server` is just an example server.
-# Use Nginx, Apache or whatever you like to run the client.
+Use Nginx, Apache or
+# whatever you like to run the client.
+Everything you need is compiled in .dist.
-# Everything including styles, javascript, html are compiled here.
 NODE_ENV=production PORT=3000 API_PORT=8080 http-server ./dist

 # Run the API.
 You must use `node` here.
-All ES2015+ features
+All ES2015+ syntax have been compiled.
-# have been compiled.
-If you are getting unexpected token errors,
-# then upgrade your node binaries.
-Note that this is expecting
+# If you are getting unexpected token errors, upgrade your node binaries.
+Note
-# a postgres server.
-You can change the options in the `knexfile.js`
+# that this is expecting a PostgreSQL server.
+You can change the options in the
-# and use a different database if you want.
+# `knexfile.js` and use a different database if you want.
 NODE_ENV=production API_PORT=8080 node ./api/index.js
 ```